lechinoix/bpmn-gitlab-differ/README.md

 cp ./src/environments/environment.secret.example.ts ./src/environments/environment.secret.ts
 ```

-Then generate a gitlab token and add it to your `environment.secret.example.ts`.
+Then generate a gitlab token and add it to your localStorage at the variable `gitToken`

 ## Run locally